By Katie Gustafson

 CPhT certification must be renewed every two years by earning at least 20 hours of continuing education credits.

-There are many online pharmacy technician training programs, and some can be completed in nine months.
+There are many online pharmacy technician training programs, and some can be completed in a few months.
 These programs cover the same subject matter as in-person programs and are usually self-paced.

 This job is crucial to the healthcare industry, will continue to be in-demand, and is unlikely to be automated or outsourced — all factors that provide excellent job security.
 Not bad for a job you can attain with a focused training program that lasts less than a year.

 Katherine Gustafson is a freelance writer specializing in content for mission-driven changemakers such as tech disruptors in fintech, healthcare IT and B2B SaaS.